Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants: TDiff model via Bardeen variables

 \be {\cal L}_{TD}(a,b) = {\cal L}_{EH}(h_{\mu\nu}) + \frac{(D-2)\, f_D}{2(a\, D-2)^2} \, h\, \Box \, h = I_A^{Diff}{\cal M}_{AB}^{EH} \, I_B^{Diff} + \frac{(D-2)\, f_D}{2(a\, D-2)^2} \, h\, \Box \, h \, , \ee

 \no where $I_A^{Diff}{\cal M}_{AB}^{EH}\, I_B^{Diff}$ will be given explicitly later on, see first line of (\ref{ssd}).

 Thus, although the field $h_{\mu\nu}$ in ${\cal L}_{EH}(h_{\mu\nu})$ is not traceless, it turns out that the particle content of ${\cal L}_{TD}(a,b)$ can be read off from the two independent terms in (\ref{heh}), in full agreement with the more laborious analysis of \cite{blas}, \cite{rrm} and \cite{rr}.
+Namely, it corresponds to a physical massless spin-2 particle plus a massless scalar particle which is physical (ghostly) if $f_D(a,b)>0$ ($f_D(a,b)<0$) and disappears at $f_D(a,b)=0$.

 In the singular case $a=a_D=2/D$ we are not allowed to perform the ``r-shift'' in the fundamental field $h_{\mu\nu}$.
 Fortunately, it is not necessary.
 The reader can check that

 \be {\cal L}_{TD}(a_D,b) = {\cal L}_{WTD}(h_{\mu\nu}) + \frac{ f_D(a_D,b)}{2(D-2)} \, h\, \Box \, h = {\cal L}_{WTD}(I_A^{WTD}) + \frac{ f_D(a_D,b)}{2(D-2)} \, h\, \Box \, h \, . \ee